 The depth value $t^{*}$ along the ray can be estimated by computing the expected termination depth~\cite{zhang2021nerfactor}:

-NeRF models view-dependent effects by taking viewing direction $\mathbf{d}$ as a network input.
-But as we will demonstrate in~\cref{tab:compare}, the incorporation of $\mathbf{d}$ only enables NeRF to represent low-frequency view-dependent effects.
+NeRF models view-dependent effects by taking viewing direction $\mathbf{d}$ as the network input.
+But as will be demonstrated in~\cref{tab:compare}, the incorporation of $\mathbf{d}$ only enables NeRF to represent low-frequency view-dependent effects.
 Directly applying NeRF on scenes with severe reflections leads to a mixed geometry containing both the transmitted part and the reflected part of the scene, where the former is modeled as \emph{translucent} to get correct view reconstructions.
-As illustrated on the first row of~\cref{fig:teaser}, the books in the bookcase appear to be ``foggy", and the mirror surface is completely transparent.
+As illustrated in the first row of~\cref{fig:teaser}, the books in the bookcase appear to be ``foggy", and the mirror surface is completely transparent.

 The drawbacks are two-folds.
-First, depth estimation obtained by \cref{eqn:depth} can be highly inaccurate, staying somewhere between the real depth of the reflective surface and the virtual depth of the reflected image due to the existence of the translucent-like density field.
-In the gray box of~\cref{fig:teaser}(a) we visualize the weights of the points along the ray corresponding to the yellow cross.
-The weight distribution of NeRF appears to be bimodal, with the left peak contributed by the real surface points and right peak contributed by the virtual surface points.
-The depth along this ray is biased towards the virtual depth, visualized as a darker color in the depth map on the bottom left corner.
+First, depth estimation obtained by \cref{eqn:depth} can be highly inaccurate, staying somewhere between the real depth of the reflective surface and the virtual depth of the reflected image due to the existence of translucent geometries.
+In the gray box of~\cref{fig:teaser}(a) we visualize the weights of points along the ray corresponding to the yellow cross.
+The weight distribution of NeRF appears to be bi-modal, with the left peak contributed by the real surface points and right peak by the virtual surface points.
+The expected termination depth along this ray is biased towards the virtual depth, visualized as a darker color in the depth map on the bottom left.
 Second, it is hard to get correct view synthesis results when the multi-view consistency is violated.
 We illustrate this in~\cref{fig:teaser}(b), where some of the reflected objects can only be seen when front-facing the mirror.
 But as NeRF models the reflected objects as real geometries, we can still observe foggy contents seeing from the side of the mirror as shown in the magnified area.